Post-purchase infrastructure

 Not a concept.

-Every claim on this site has been proven on a real clothing brand, across jeans, hats, hoodies, and hang tags; before it was ever pitched to another brand.
+EMET was built and tested on TZUL, a real clothing brand across jeans, hats, hoodies, and hang tags before it was ever pitched to another brand.

 The platform